muter-mutation-testing/muter/README.md

 ```

 ## Development
-If you want to run Muter on Xcode, you need to edit `Package.swift` as such:
+If you want to run Muter in Xcode, you need to edit the top-level function `isDebuggingMain` on `Package.swift`:

 ```swift
 isDebuggingMain(true)
 ```

-And change the `FileManager` current path (on `main.swift`):
+And change the `FileManager` current path (in `main.swift`) to point to the directory containing the project you'd like to test using Muter:

 ```swift
 import Foundation